Streaming is crowded. Attention is short. And yet, Roku keeps pulling viewers in and holding them there.

 Video player integration

 Roku’s native media player is reliable and robust, but flexibility is key and harnessing the strengths of the native Roku player for maximum performance is important.
-That’s why for clients with existing video players designed for other platforms, we integrate third-party options seamlessly to ensure harmony across Roku and other devices.
+That’s why for clients with existing video players designed for other platforms, we integrate third-party options seamlessly, so Roku doesn’t feel like the odd one out.

 Limited SDK support

-Unlike other platforms, Roku often lacks ready-made SDKs and third-party libraries, requiring custom feature development.
+Other platforms often provide ready-made SDKs and third-party libraries, whereas Roku typically requires custom feature development.
 However, skilled developers (by that, we mean Oxagile’s minds of course) can create new Roku-specific functionality from scratch, ensuring smooth operation of TV apps and games.

 Multi-platform consistency